DInnaD/labnotebook/content/lab-notebook/2010-12-06-follow-up-from-fri-discussions-revisiting-post-predictive-evaluation.md

 ---
+categories:
+- evolution
 comments: true
-date: 2010-12-06 21:24:00
+date: 2010-12-06T21:24:00Z
-layout: post
+redirects:
+- /wordpress/archives/523
+- /archives/523
 slug: follow-up-from-fri-discussions-revisiting-post-predictive-evaluation
 title: 'follow up from Fri discussions: Revisiting post-predictive evaluation'
-redirects: [/wordpress/archives/523, /archives/523]
-categories:
-- evolution
+url: /2010/12/06/follow-up-from-fri-discussions-revisiting-post-predictive-evaluation/
 ---

 A few weeks ago, a seminar prompted me to take a closer look at a particular post-predictive evaluation technique applied reasonably often in our recent literature,[ see earlier entry](http://www.carlboettiger.info/archives/299).
 I think by phrasing the approach more concisely and precisely it will be clear what the difficulty is.